MATSMACKE/hawk/readme.md

 ### Getting Started

-Download the Hawk binary for your platform, or compile from scratch by simply running `cargo build --release`
+Download the Hawk binary for your platform, or compile from source by running `cargo build --release`

-Create a `.hawk` file to write your code in and run it with `hawk filename.hawk`, or use the shell by typing `hawk shell` in a terminal.
+Create a `.hawk` file to write your code in and run it with `hawk filename.hawk`, or use the shell by running `hawk`.

 Refer to the documentation for further instructions and enjoy using Hawk.